JackBlair87/HackTJ2021/README.md

 # HackTJ2021
 This is a project to develop an autonomous robot that maps its surroundings.
 The robot hardware consists of two ultrasonic sensors mounted on a frame with two continuous rotation servos.
 Separate encoders are attached to the robot.
 The encoders are not directly attached to the wheels, so they can provide independent data.

 The project consists of two parts: the robot and the groundstation.
-The robot colelcts raw data using its sensors (two ultrasonic distance sensors and two encoders) and sends the information to the groundstation via bluetooth.
+The robot colelcts raw data using its sensors (two ultrasonic distance sensors, two encoders, and a gyroscope) and sends the information to the groundstation via bluetooth.
 The groundstation (a laptop) will process the information and calculate the location of the robot at any given moment, as well as a map of the room.

 As the robot learns more about the room, the goal is to use previous information to reinforce future information.
 For example, if we know that the robot is in a corner, we can combine the distance sensor data and the encoder data to update the map with more accurate information.